MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/views.md

 ### Promote a package using the REST API

 In addition to using the user interface in Azure Artifacts, you can also promote a package to a view using the REST API.
-Azure Artifacts currently supports the following package types: NuGet, Python, npm, Maven (limited operations), and Universal packages.
+Azure Artifacts currently supports the following package types: NuGet, Python, npm, Maven, and Universal packages.

 * **Promote a NuGet package**: